-Today's global manufacturing environment is uncompromising.
-To remain at the forefront, suppliers must meet a multitude of demands - shortest lead time, highest accuracy, zero rejects, maximum up-time, etc. As a result, manufacturing is pushed to tighter and tighter tolerances at faster and faster speeds.
+Today's global industrial, industrial and electronics manufacturing environment is uncompromising.
+To remain at the forefront, suppliers must meet a multitude of demands - shortest lead time, highest accuracy, zero rejects, maximum up-time, etc. As a result semiconductor and electronics manufacturing, especially, is pushed to tighter and tighter tolerances at faster and faster speeds.
 High-speed equipment, which used to be hydraulically operated, is now almost entirely pneumatic and powered by compressed air.

 Figure 1: How a membrane compressed air dryer works

-This post was contributed by Judy Silva, Compressed Air and Gas Treatment Technology Blog Team Member, Parker Hannifin.
+This post was contributed by the Compressed Air and Gas Treatment Technology Team, Parker Hannifin.